microsoft/NLU.DevOps/docs/NLUTestTask.md

 ### `service`

-Required.
 Specifies the NLU provider to use when deleting the model.
 Works for `luis`, `luisV3`, `dialogflow` and `lex`.

 ### `utterances`

-Required.
 Specifies the path to the labeled test utterances relative to the [`workingDirectory`](#workingdirectory).

 ### `modelSettings`

-Optional.
-Specifies the path to the model settings, relative to the [`workingDirectory`](#workingdirectory).
+(Optional) Specifies the path to the model settings, relative to the [`workingDirectory`](#workingdirectory).
 Currently only used for [LUIS prebuilt entity mappings](LuisModelConfiguration.md#configuring-prebuilt-entities).

 ### `speech`

-Optional.
-Specifies whether the tests should be run from speech utterances instead of text utterances.
+(Optional) Specifies whether the tests should be run from speech utterances instead of text utterances.
 Default value is `false`.

 ### `speechDirectory`

-Optional.
-Specifies the base path for speech files referenced in the [`utterances`](#utterances) input, relative to the [`workingDirectory`](#workingdirectory).
+(Optional) Specifies the base path for speech files referenced in the [`utterances`](#utterances) input, relative to the [`workingDirectory`](#workingdirectory).

 ### `output`

-Optional.
-Specifies the output path for the results from testing the NLU model, relative to the [`workingDirectory`](#workingdirectory).
+(Optional) Specifies the output path for the results from testing the NLU model, relative to the [`workingDirectory`](#workingdirectory).
 Defaults to `$(Agent.TempDirectory)/.nlu/results.json`.

+### `includePath`
+(Optional) Path to custom NLU provider DLL.
+See documentation about [Specifying the include path](https://github.com/microsoft/NLU.DevOps/blob/master/docs/CliExtensions.md#specifying-the-include-path) for more details.

 ### `compareOutput`

-Optional.
-Specifies the output path for the results from comparing the NLU model test results to the expected output in the [`utterances`](#utterances) input, relative to the [`workingDirectory`](#workingdirectory).
+(Optional) Specifies the output path for the results from comparing the NLU model test results to the expected output in the [`utterances`](#utterances) input, relative to the [`workingDirectory`](#workingdirectory).
 Defaults to `$(Agent.TempDirectory)/.nlu`.

 ### `publishTestResults`

-Optional.
-Boolean value that specifies whether the comparison results between the NLU model output and the [`utterances`](#utterances) input should be published to the Tests tab for the Azure Pipeline.
+(Optional) Boolean value that specifies whether the comparison results between the NLU model output and the [`utterances`](#utterances) input should be published to the Tests tab for the Azure Pipeline.
 Defaults to `false`.

 ### `publishNLUResults`

-Optional.
-Boolean value that specifies whether the comparison results should output metadata for the confusion matrix for intents, entities and text.
+(Optional) Boolean value that specifies whether the comparison results should output metadata for the confusion matrix for intents, entities and text.
 Defaults to `false`.

 ### `workingDirectory`

-Optional.
-Specifies the working directory to use when running the `test` command.
+(Optional) Specifies the working directory to use when running the `test` command.
 Defaults to the Azure DevOps default working directory (i.e., the root directory of the repository).

 ### `nupkgPath`

-Optional.
-Specifies the folder containing a `.nupkg` for `dotnet-nlu` to install from.
+(Optional) Specifies the folder containing a `.nupkg` for `dotnet-nlu` to install from.
 When not specified, `dotnet-nlu` is installed from the default NuGet repository.

 ### `toolVersion`

-Optional.
-Specifies the version of `dotnet-nlu` to install from the default NuGet repository.
+(Optional) Specifies the version of `dotnet-nlu` to install from the default NuGet repository.
 You cannot specify both the [`nupkgPath`](#nupkgpath) input and `toolVersion`.